-In thousands of euro 2021 2020 Carrying amount of trade receivables transferred to a bank 600 1,000 Carrying amount of associated liabilities 598 985
+In thousands of New Zealand Dollars 2022 2021 Carrying amount of trade receivables transferred to a bank 600 1,000 Carrying amount of associated liabilities 598 985

 B. Credit and market risks, and impairment losses

 Information about the Group's exposure to credit and market risks, and impairment losses for trade receivables is included in Note 32(C).